nalwayv/MyLeetCode/README.md

 - 2283\.
 Check if Number Has Equal Digit Count and Digit Value
 - 2294\.
 Partition Array Such That Maximum Difference Is K
 - 2296\.
 Design a Text Editor
+- 2300\.
+Successful Pairs of Spells and Potions
 - 2326\.
 Spiral Matrix IV
 - 2336\.
 Smallest Number in Infinite Set
 - 2349\.
 Design a Number Container System